Travel group Thomas Cook battles for survival ahead of Monday deadline

 “Hi Annie, I understand your father might be unsettled by all the news surrounding Thomas Cook and our business recently but our flight operations continue to operate as normal,” the company said in response to one worried customer.

-British foreign minister Raab sought to reassure holidaymakers that they would not end up stuck overseas.
+British foreign minister Raab also sought to reassure holidaymakers that they would not end up stuck overseas.

-At the board meeting, the company will have to decide whether in the short term it has enough cash to pay its debts, and whether it has a reasonable prospect of paying its liabilities in six to 12 months’ time, which is predicated on it securing a deal.
+At the board meeting, the company will have to decide whether in the short term it has enough cash to pay its debts, and whether it has a reasonable prospect of paying its liabilities in six to 12 months’ time, which is predicated on its securing a deal.

 At the earlier meeting the lenders will have to decide whether they want to continue supporting a company that has 19 million customers a year, spread across 16 countries.

-While it once pioneered package holidays and mass tourism, in recent years it has struggled to pay the interest on its 1.7 billion pound debt, while navigating events such as a coup in Turkey, a heatwave in Europe and the aggressive summer pricing of low-cost airlines like Ryanair.
+While it once pioneered package holidays and mass tourism, in recent years it has struggled to pay the interest on its 1.7 billion pound debt, while navigating events such as a coup in Turkey, a heatwave in Europe, fluctuating oil prices and the aggressive summer pricing of low-cost airlines like Ryanair and easyJet.

 ($1 = 0.8014 pounds)

-Reporting by Kate Holton; Additional reporting by William James and Thomas Escritt; Editing by Dale Hudson and Deepa Babington
+Reporting by Kate Holton; Additional reporting by William James, Thomas Escritt and Tim Hepher; Editing by Dale Hudson, Deepa Babington, David Evans and James Drummond